Is A DUI A Felony In Oregon?

 Oregon DUI Conclusion

 Is a DUI a felony?
 That depends on how many previous DUI convictions you have.
-Your charges, penalties, and proceedings for a DUII in Oregon can be complex with the license hearings, the criminal proceedings and the requirements after a possible conviction.
-Our law firm is experienced in handling these proceedings to ensure the investigators did everything legally, including the basis for the stop, the determination on whether or not you were intoxicated and anything done subsequently thereafter.
+Your charges, penalties, and proceedings for a DUII in Oregon can be complex with the license hearings, the criminal proceedings, and the requirements after a possible conviction.
+Our law firm is experienced in handling these proceedings to ensure the investigators did everything legally, including the basis for the stop, the determination on whether or not you were intoxicated, and anything done subsequently thereafter.
 Contact us for a free consultation on your case today.
 We serve the entire Portland area including Beaverton and Hillsboro.
 We even serve as far out as Clackamas County.
+But if you need a Medford DUI lawyer, we recommend Kollie Law.

 *Nothing herein constitutes legal advice.
 You should obtain independent legal counsel regarding your specific factual situation.